 Get the Most out of Your Refund — File a Free Federal Tax Return >>

 Yep, you read that right.
 Some colleges and business institutions offer an entrepreneur summer boot camp for kids and teens.
-The University of Nebraska, Camp Biz Smart, LaunchX, and Aspen Entrepreneurial Institute are just a few.
+The University of Nebraska, Camp Biz Smart, and LaunchX are just a few.
 These camps share a multitude of skills that you may not be able to single-handedly teach.

 By sending your budding entrepreneur to one of these programs, you’re helping her cultivate business skills with other youngsters early.